intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_mlperf/inference/fp32/Advanced.md

 <!--- 0.
 Title -->
-# Transformer Language BFLOAT16 Inference
+# Transformer Language FP32 Inference - Advanced Instructions

 <!-- 10.
 Description -->
 ## Description

-This document has instructions for running Transformer Language bfloat16 Inference in mlperf Benchmark suits using Intel-optimized TensorFlow.
+This document has instructions for running Transformer Language FP32 Inference in mlperf Benchmark suits using Intel-optimized TensorFlow.

 Detailed information on mlperf Benchmark can be found in [mlcommons/training](https://github.com/mlcommons/training/tree/v0.5/translation/tensorflow/transformer)

-The inference code is based on the transformer mlperf evaluation code, but Intel has optimized the inference model by modifying the code of the model, so that it can achieve better performance on Intel CPUs.
+The inference code is based on the trasnformer mlperf evaluation code, but Intel has optimized the inference model by modifying the code of the model, so that it can achieve better performance on Intel CPUs.
-The bfloat16 model is manually modfied by cast fp32 data type tensor to bfloat16 in the model, and we trained the modified model to reach the same or higher accuracy.
-The inference is based on the bfloat16 model we trained.

 <!--- 30.
 Datasets -->
 ## Datasets